 The Master of Education in Curriculum and Instruction/Master of Education in Educational Leadership dual degree is a 54-hour, non-thesis program.
-The program consists of 18 credit hours in a common core curriculum, 18 credit hours in Specialized Preparation in Curriculum and Instruction and 18 credit hours in Specialized Preparation for Principal Certification.
+The program consists of 18 credit hours in required shared curriculum, 18 credit hours in Curriculum and Instruction Required Curriculum, and 18 credit hours in Educational Leadership Required Curriculum.
 In areas where the student demonstrates sufficient proficiency, course substitutions may be approved by the M.Ed. in Educational Leadership or M.Ed. in Curriculum and Instruction Program Director.